What you are seeing

 Interactive Systems Explainers

-See why latency explodes when incoming work exceeds processing capacity.
+See why latency explodes when work piles up.

 Key Observations